 Is There a Specific Length That Podcast Episodes Should Be?

 Worrying about your podcast frequency is one thing, but you need to stay on top of your episode lengths too.
+So, how long should a podcast be?
 You should aim for similar episode lengths throughout.
 It gives your audience some consistency and makes your overall brand far more cohesive.
 They know what to expect from each new episode that you publish.

 If you’re worried about achieving consistency while juggling different topics that may require varying lengths, separate them up!
 Create a part 1 and a part 2, maybe even 3 if necessary.
 Series give listeners something to latch onto.
 It also provides them with a good reason to tune in next time.